Poem | |

-"You held my hand every-time I was lost in my own imaginary limbo.
+"You held my hand when I was lost in my own imaginary limbo

 My sweet little Teddy Bear...

-Little Teddy Bear, he said he will hurt mommy If I tell anyone.
+Little Teddy Bear, he said he would hurt mommy If I tell anyone

 Little Teddy Bear, I know you see and hear everything!!!